-But there are plenty of people out there who can pick up languages with incredible efficiency.
-They can add them to their CVs one after another like a daisy chain.
+But there are plenty of people out there who can pick up languages with incredible efficiency and speed.

 4 Keys to the Ability to Learn Languages Quickly